W3 Company - Service Stories

 Christmas 1969 FSPB Picton - Bruce Young

 The Free World Forces in Vietnam always declared a truce and stopped operations against the VC and NVA on significant public and religious holidays.
 In return these truce were not always honoured by the NVA/VC; one major example known as Tet’68 was the country wide offensive at the end of January 1968 when the NVA used the Vietnamese New Year truce and stand-down in allied operations to attempt to overwhelm the South Vietnamese forces across the country.
 At other times a truce might be broken locally by VC parties deep in the bush who were not even aware that a truce had been called.
-So when a truce was announced for Christmas Day 1969 while 6RAR were occupying FSPB Picton there was speculation among the soldiers as to how safe the occasion might be.
+So when a truce was announced for Christmas Day 1969 while 6RAR were occupying FSPB Picton and patrolling the Nui May Tao mountain area there was speculation among the soldiers as to how safe the occasion might be.
 Never the less the Australians elected to respect the truce and treat the occasion as special.
-The 24-hour truce started at midnight 24 December.
+The 24-hour truce started at midnight 24 December - troops were not to initiate contacts but were to defend themselves.
+No H&I were to be fired.

-The first sign of the Australian celebrations occurred during the hours of darkness after stand-down on Christmas Eve when the song ‘Silent Night’ suddenly drifted across the base from the pitch black skies above.
+For Christmas 1969 the majority of W3 Coy was concentrated on the North side of the Nui May Tao mountains but 1Pl and the mortar sect were at FSPB PICTON.
+At PICTON the first sign of the Australian celebrations occurred during the darkness after stand-down on Christmas Eve when the song ‘Silent Night’ suddenly drifted across the base from the pitch black skies above.
 A Pilatus Porter psy-ops aircraft from 161 Recce Flight at Nui Dat fitted with loudspeakers to broadcast political messages to the VC had for the evening been given a new role playing Christmas carols to its own side deployed in the bush.
 Invisible and able to drift slowly across the sky, the plane moved back and forth for over an hour entertaining the troops and reminding them of what would be happening among loved ones and family back home.

 At midnight the 6RAR padre led 60 or so soldiers out across the LZ to stand just inside the wire for a church service.
 We stood with our backs to the wire [and any likely threat from outside the base] while the padre reminded us of the message of Christmas – peace love reconciliation and grace, in sharp contrast to the otherwise daily business of the unit.
 After a 30–minute service with carols nervously sung by torchlight we returned to our dugouts and duties.

 Christmas morning Santa Claus visited the base, courtesy of 9Sqn RAAF who rather spoiled the occasion by painting on their helicopter doors the message “merry Christmas oink oink you grunts”.
-Santa spoke to the CO and other base staff while looking resplendent in his red suit with black belt and 9mm Browning pistol [so much for the truce then..].
+Santa spoke to the CO and other base staff while looking resplendent in his red suit with black belt and 9mm Browning pistol.
 The fresh rations delivered with the helicopter were a cut above the normal breakfast.

 After breakfast the 6RAR Pipe-major entertained the troops with a few bagpipe renditions, after which we spent the remainder of the day relaxed in-place, with the conversation mainly about whether ‘Charlie’ would use the truce to move around.
 Patrols had been left outside the wire from the day before as a small measure of security and we wondered what they would do if the VC did wander into their positions.
 Significantly none of us left our weapons behind when we moved around.
 But then perhaps the pipe-major had scared the VC away.